What you could be doing | Police Officers | Degree Holder Entry Programme

 Degree Holder Entry Programme

-The Degree Holder Entry Programme (DHEP) is for people who already have at least a bachelor’s degree (or equivalent level 6 qualification) or are in the final year of study and would like to be trained to be a first-class police officer.
+The Degree Holder Entry Programme (DHEP) is for people who already have a bachelor’s degree (or equivalent level 6 qualification) or in your final year of study in any subject and would like to be trained to be a first-class police officer.

 Join us as an operational officer and you’ll get to learn both 'on the job' and by studying at university over a two-year period, where you’ll be able to gain a Level 6 Graduate Diploma in Professional Policing Practice.
 It doesn’t matter what subject your degree is in.
 The important thing is that by earning one you’ve already shown that you have the ability to research, evaluate and present evidence.